Tennis-Aided by double bounce, Rune battles past Cerundolo into quarter-finals | Sports-Games

 With his opponent not admitting to the double bounce, Cerundolo, seething and threatening the umpire "with a fine", was broken on the next point, as Rune eventually went 4-1 up.
 Cerundolo was still fuming, mumbling to himself, when he launched a comeback to level but conceded the third set when Rune whipped a forehand down the line.
 The 24-year-old, however, refused to buckle, snatching a 4-0 lead in the fourth, with Rune's unforced errors at that stage climbing to 52 and the Dane essentially giving up on the set.

 The battle started anew in the fifth with both holding serve until 4-4 and then each being broken once to go to a deciding tiebreak where Rune prevailed.
-The Dane has now claimed his second consecutive win over an Argentine opponent in Paris after eliminating Genaro Olivieri in the previous round.
+Rune will now need to improve on last year's performance against Ruud when he lost a bad-tempered quarter-final.

+"Obviously I lost last year and it is going to be the same scenario, we play in a quarter-final, maybe night session again, maybe not," the 20-year-old said.
+"Hopefully I can turn it around and make it different this year.

+"Obviously there was drama last year and I hope we can make less drama this year," he said.
+"He's a good player.
+I respect him.
+There's no problem.
+We're good."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)